copper-leaf/ballast/docs/src/orchid/resources/wiki/mental-model.md

 ```

 Like `observeFlows`, this too, has a convenient helper method which makes it look like you are sending an Input directly
-from another Input, but is in fact sending it from a sideEffect block.
-Since it's a simple sideEffect, it will also
+from another Input, but is in fact sending it from a sideJob block.
+Since it's a simple sideJob, it will also
 derive a key for you based on the Input (it's `.toString()`), so that calling `postInput()` does not accidentally cancel
-any other sideEffects.
+any other sideJobs.

 ```kotlin
 suspend fun InputHandlerScope<Inputs, Events, State>.handleInput(input: Inputs) = when(input) {